 To address this problem, we propose to mitigate the underestimation bias by replacing the \textit{min} operator with \textit{avg} operator.
 This results in taking the average between the two estimates, which we refer to as \textit{double average Q-learning}:

-By doing so, the underestimated bias of the lower bound of double critics can be mitigated by the other critic.
-To improve the stability of the Q-learning process, inspired by value clipping in PPO~\cite{schulman2017ppo}, we further add a clip operator on the bellman error to prevent drastic updates of Q-network.
-The modified bellman loss of Q-network is as following:
+By doing so, the other critic can mitigate the underestimated bias of the lower bound of double critics.
+To improve the stability of the Q-learning process, inspired by value clipping in PPO~\citep{schulman2017ppo}, we further add a clip operator on the Bellman error to prevent drastic updates of the Q-network.
+The modified Bellman loss of Q-network is as follows:

 where $Q_{\theta_{i}}$ represents the critic network's estimate, $Q_{\theta{i}^{\prime}}$ represents estimation of target-critic networks, and $c$ is the hyperparameter denoting the clip range.
-This clipping operator prevents the Q-network from performing incentive update that goes beyond the clip range.
-In this way, the Q-learning process is more robust to the abrupt change of data distribution.
-Combining the clipping mechanism (Eq.~\ref{eq:clipq}) with double average Q-learning (Eq.~\ref{eq:avgq_target}), we refer our proposed approach as \textit{double average Q-learning with Q-clip}.
+This clipping operator prevents the Q-network from performing an incentive update beyond the clip range.
+In this way, the Q-learning process is more robust to the abrupt change in data distribution.
+Combining the clipping mechanism (Eq.~\ref{eq:clipq}) with double average Q-learning (Eq.~\ref{eq:avgq_target}), we refer to our proposed approach as \textit{double average Q-learning with Q-clip}.